Making Homemade Banana Pudding from scratch is a great way to create a delicious nostalgic dessert from basic kitchen staples, no box mix required!

 - Vanilla wafers- classic vanilla cookies, graham crackers or shortbread cookies add crunch to the final served dish.

 Step by step instructions

 Making pudding from scratch is actually super easy.
 And once you learn the basic method you’ll be whipping up all sorts of different flavored homemade puddings!
 With wholesome ingredients, the ability to adjust sweetness and flavors and amazing flavor and texture you’ll never buy boxed pudding again.

-- Beat egg yolks and dry ingredients to combine.
+- Beat egg yolks, 1/4 cup banana, sugar and dry ingredients to combine.

-- In a saucepan heat milk over medium heat stirring constantly just until bubbles begin to form around the edges of the pan.
+- In a saucepan over medium heat, heat milk stirring constantly until bubbles begin to form around edges of the pan.

 - Slowly pour 1 cup of the hot milk into the egg yolk mixture, whisking until combined to temper the egg yolks.

 - While whisking pour the tempered yolks into the pan with the remaining hot milk.

 - Stirring constantly cook over medium heat until thick and bubbly, about 8-10 minutes.
 Then, continue stirring while bubbling for about 2 minutes.